Rhymes for sale! A rhyming poetry game for kids

 We climbed a sturdy evergreen (D)

-And shared the milk from my canteen (D)
+And shared the juice from my canteen (D)

 A Poet’s Reward